 Under the SDG&E Subregional NCCP/HCP, certain areas containing habitat for Covered Species are considered preserve areas.
 Preserve areas include existing reserve or conservation areas established by regional planning documents (e.g., Orange County Southern Subregion HCP); state, federal, and local preserve areas; lands designated as public and private open space, community parks, and preserve land by local general land use plans2 and public or private areas set aside for the long-term protection of plants and wildlife (SDG&E 1995a,b).
-The proposed project would traverse through preserve areas identified within the Orange County Southern Subregion HCP.
+The proposed project would traverse through several areas that may be considered preserve areas: City of San Juan Capistrano open space; a Conservation Easement at Orange County's Prima Deshecha Landfill; City of San Clemente open space, including a yet-to-be recorded Conservation Easement in the Talega Development; and San Onofre State Beach.
+Construction and maintenance impacts on preserve areas have different mitigation requirements than on areas outside of preserve areas, as described in Section 7.4 of the SCGSDG&E NCCP/HCP (SDG&E 1995a).

-The Orange County Southern Subregion HCP designates open space or preserve areas within the counties of Orange and San Diego, including areas within the city of San Clemente, the city of San Juan Capistrano, and the family-held Rancho Mission Viejo (RMV) (Figure 4.4-3, "HCPs and NCCPs within the Proposed Project Area").
+The Orange County Southern Subregion HCP designates open space or preserve areas within the counties of Orange and San Diego, including areas within the city of San Clemente, the city of San Juan Capistrano, the County of Orange, and the family-held Rancho Mission Viejo (RMV) (Figure 4.4-3, "HCPs and NCCPsPreserved Lands within the Proposed Project Area").
+The preservation areas under the Orange County Southern Subregion HCP would be considered preserve areas under the SDG&E Subregional NCCP/HCP (SDG&E 1995a, b).
+The proposed project traverses a small portion of a Conservation Easement at Orange County's Prima Deshecha Landfill that was preserved as mitigation land under the Orange County Southern Subregion HCP to compensate for impacts on other areas by landowners participating in the HCP.
+In addition, part of the proposed 12-kV distribution line would traverse through RMV land in Orange County, including running along roads adjacent to RMV Conservation Easements; however, impacts to these Conservation Easements are not expected.